010001100100000101000110/fullstack-project/README.md

 1. Clone the repository.
 2. In a command line navigate to the root of the repository and give the command "npm start".
 3. You can then open your localhost port on your browser (should be http://localhost:5173/).

-## Database
-The word pair database holds word pair objects in the format of {id: 1, english: "apple", finnish: "omena", swedish: "äppel", tags: "4,5"}.
-The 'tags' is a string containing comma separated tag IDs.
-The tag database holds tag objects in the format of {id: 4, name: "Food"}.
-The IDs for both databases are auto incremented.

 Vee Jalonen